-Children's Dental Services
+Children's Dental Services in Ottawa

-Your family is important to us!
 Sandy Hill Dental welcomes children of all ages to our Ottawa dental practice for hygiene appointments.

 When should your child start coming to the dentist?

-When your child turns 1 year old, or starts to have teeth come in, it is best to take them to a dentist to ensure there are no complications.
+When your child turns 1 year old or starts to have teeth come in, it is usually best to take them to a dentist to ensure there are no complications.
 Depending on the status of their oral health, the dentist may recommend another visit when they turn 3 years old, or sooner.

 What will your child’s first visit look like?

-If your child feels ready for their very first hygiene visit after this, we'll go ahead.
+If your child feels ready for their first hygiene visit after this, we'll go ahead.
 If not, you can choose to bring them back when they're ready.

-What will happen at my child’s routine check up?
+What will happen at my child’s routine check-up?

-How often should my child have a check up?
+How often should my child have a check-up?

-Your child should visit our office as often as you do, once every six months.
+Your child should visit our office as often as you do, usually every six months.
 If you think your child needs to see the dentist for any other concerns, make sure to ask your dental health professional for advice.

 View Our Other Services Get To Know Our Practice